-The Piña Colada gets a bad rap among cocktail connoisseurs.
+The Piña Colada has a bit of a bad rap among cocktail connoisseurs.
 For years, this now-classic drink was the poster child of the blender boom, a symbol of poolside bars and booze cruises.
-But the tropical cocktail—a mix of rum, coconut, pineapple and lime juice—dates back more than a half century, when the Piña Colada was the drink of the day in San Juan, Puerto Rico.
-Our recipe silences the blender blades and instead calls for pebble ice and a nice sturdy shake.
+But the tropical cocktail—a mix of rum, coconut, pineapple and lime juices—dates to the 1950s and has been satisfying vacationers and Tiki aficionados since.